shonkatzenberger/sdc_proj_5/WRITEUP.md

 Here's a [link to the vehicle detection video](./videos/vehicle.mp4), and here's the [combined lane finding and vehicle detection video](./videos/combined.mp4).
 These are in the `videos` folder.

 The videos are recorded at 60 frames per second.
-Generation of the videos took roughly 100 ms and 200 ms per frame, respectively (10 fps and 5 fps, respectively).
-To easily view individual frames, I suggest using `python ./gui_show.py`, and either checking the `Run` checkbox, or use the scroll bar:
+Generation of the videos took roughly 60 - 80 ms and 120 - 140 ms per frame, respectively (12 - 16 fps and 7 - 8 fps, respectively).
+To easily view individual frames, I suggest using `python ./gui_show.py`, and either check the `Run` checkbox, or use the scroll bar:

-![alt text][image09]
+![alt text][image12]

 As explained above, the `HeatMap` class implements combining of overlapping raw rectangles, combining information across multiple frames, as well as thresholding.
 All of these help avoid false positives.